engineyard/engineyard-migrate/README.md

 **DO NOT OPEN SOURCE** until management of passwords/credentials for testing + CI is figured out and the codebase cleaned up + passwords possibly changed.

+## Installation

+Currently, it is only installable from source.

+    bundle
+    rake install

-## Workers
+## Usage

-Heroku documentation on their workers/background jobs - [http://devcenter.heroku.com/articles/delayed-job](http://devcenter.heroku.com/articles/delayed-job)
+The tool is simple to use.
+If you need to do something, it will tell you.

+    heroku2ey migrate path/to/heroku/app

-## Heroku Addons
+## Migration from Salesforce Heroku

 ### Database

-Example:

-    shared-database:20gb, 5mb
+Your SQL database is automatically migrated to your AppCloud application via `heroku2ey migrate`.

-A MySQL database is created automatically.
+A MySQL database is created automatically for you for each AppCloud application.
 On a 1 instance environment it runs on the same instances as your web application.
 For dedicated databases, use a 2+ instance environment with a dedicated database instance.

+### Workers

+Heroku documentation on their workers/background jobs - [http://devcenter.heroku.com/articles/delayed-job](http://devcenter.heroku.com/articles/delayed-job)

 ### Custom domains